I am only accepting new clients wanting to work intensively with EMDR and not currently accepting weekly clients. Visit here for more information.

 - If an individual intends to harm himself or herself, for example plans for suicide, the therapist will attempt to work through this in the therapy session.
 If it appears to be unresolved or the client does not cooperate, additional action may need to be taken to ensure the safety of the client.

 If you have any questions about any of these forms, please ask at any point.
-If you are coming to a face-to-face appointment, please fill out and bring a copy to your sessions.
-If this is an online session, you may email them to me at my encrypted account firstname.lastname@example.org or you can mail them in advance of your session.
+If you are coming to a face-to-face appointment, or if this is an online session, you may email them to me at my encrypted account email@example.com or you can mail them in advance of your session.